polkadot-fellows/xcm-format/README.md

 A ChildOf, one of whose two `primary`/`subordinate` values is Null is exactly equivalent to the other of the two values.

-A ChildOf with a `subordinate` equal to this Type 1 is, by definition, exactly equivalent to its `primary`.
+A ChildOf with a `subordinate` equal to `Parend` is, by definition, exactly equivalent to its `primary`.

 Written using a shorthand of `<primary>/<subordinate>`.